Anghille/MachineLearningAlgo/README.md

 # Introduction

 This repository is used to show-case the implementation of most known machine-learning algorithms.
-From linear regression to SVM, the goal is to develop each model by hand without the extansive use of scikit-learn or other libraries.
+From linear regression to SVM, the goal is to develop each model by hand without the extansive using mostly numpy.
 <br><br>

 # Versioning